Udoka Chima: Club career

 In August 2019, Chima was loaned by Burnley to Steeton, a club in the North West Counties Football League Division One South, until the end of September.

 In July 2021, he signed a two-year contract with Scottish Championship club Queen of the South.
 He made his debut on 31 July 2021, in a substitute appearance against Partick Thistle.
 In May 2022, he mutually terminated his contract with the club.

 On 2 September 2022, Chima joined National League South side Cheshunt.
 However, just ten days later, he made a permanent switch to Southern League Premier South side Harrow Borough.
 Soon after again, he moved to Southern League Premier Central club Kings Langley on 30 September, scoring on his debut on 1 October, in a match against Bromsgrove Sporting.
 Afterwards, he spent some time training with Onside Football Institute in England, while looking for a new club.

 On 13 February 2023, Chima joined Canadian Premier League club Cavalry FC on a one-year contract, with a club option for another season.
 Upon completion of the 2023 season, Chima's contract would be terminated by mutual consent, ending his time with the club.

 On 9 December 2023, he officially returned to England by joining National League South club Worthing.
 He departed at the end of December, not having featured in any matches due to a hamstring injury.

 In March 2024, Chima joined Luxembourg National Division club Fola Esch.

 In November 2024, Chima joined National League South side St Albans City.
 The following month, he was playing for Isthmian League side Carshalton Athletic.

 In February 2025, he joined Swedish Division 2 side Gute in the fourth tier.

+On 4 November 2025, Chima joined Isthmian League Premier Division club Welling United, however he departed the club before the end of the month.